-Queen’s Library and Archives are part of a vast information ecosystem in which collections of scholarly resources and archival material remain central to research activities.
-As one of the oldest universities in the country and a prominent institution in its local region, Queen’s has considerable collection strengths in various formats.
+Queen’s University Library and Archives are part of a vast information ecosystem in which collections of scholarly resources and archival material are central to the teaching and research activities and mission of the university.
+As one of the oldest universities in the country and a prominent institution in its local region, Queen’s has considerable collection strengths and access to the global knowledge commons.

 The library is committed to providing barrier-free access to authoritative information, building and curating inclusive, responsive, and enduring collections that represent the diversity of human experience.

 The library has been striving to meet the needs of faculty, students and staff for over 175 years, and the collections built over time reflect the tradition of a long-established Canadian university, including the history of colonization.
 Our current collection development and management activities reflect today’s changing academic environment and are responsive to current and anticipated priorities at Queen’s, including supporting Indigenization, equity, diversity, inclusion, anti-racism, and accessibility (I-EDIAA) and curriculum-based initiatives of the faculties, departments, and schools of the university.

 Inclusive collections include Western and non-Western perspectives and Indigenous ways of knowing and reflect the diversity of the population of Canada.
 Representation matters and the library aspires to be an inclusive community where all members can see themselves reflected in our collection.